RishitN19/cancer-analysis/README.md

   hormone therapy, surgery type), which are important confounders
 - Socioeconomic variables (income, insurance status, distance to care) are not available at the patient level in either dataset
-- TCGA is not a population-representative sample — it skews toward academic medical centers
+- TCGA is not a population-representative sample, it skews toward academic medical centers
 - Race is self-reported and categorized broadly, which may mask within-group heterogeneity
 - The ML model uses only 4 features; a more complete model would include tumor subtype, comorbidities, and treatment variables